imsaurabh1/homecentre/README.md

 This project involves following functionalities –

 **-Signup**
+(profile icon on top right)
 New user can signup using email, password

 **-Login**
+(profile icon on top right)
 Existing user can login with email and password

+**-My Account**
+(profile icon on top right)
+User can see profile details and my orders
+User can modify Name, Username and Email

 **-Logout**
+(Logout button on top)
 Logs out already logged in user

 **-Admin Management**
 Admin is able to manage Categories, Products and Orders
-Add, Delete, Update is possible
+Add, Delete, Update functionality for Categories, Products and Orders
+Filters and Sorting of Orders

 **-Home**
-Displays Home Page with product images and details, and can add product to cart using cart icon
+Displays Home Page with product images and details
+Add product to cart using cart icon

 **-Product Page**
-Displays individual product details and ability to search by product name and filter by categories
+Displays individual product details
+Ability to search by product name
+Filter by categories

 **-Cart Page**
-Displays products added by the user
+Displays products added by the user and total cost
+Ability to increase or decrease product count

 **-Checkout Page**
-Asks for user info – address and phone for shipping and shows total price
+Asks for shipping information - all fields are mandatory
+Displays total amount

 **-Payment**
-Takes the user to STRIPE payment gateway – it accepts card payments
+Takes the user to STRIPE payment gateway – accepts card payments

 **-Success**
 Once the payment is complete, it displays thanks for purchasing

-**Snapshots of the website are added below –**
+## **Snapshots of the website are added below –** ##

 **HOME**